Advisories and Updates

 Alberta municipalities are the first point of contact if you have questions or comments about emergency response plans.

-For travel advisories and road closures due to flooding, visit the AMA road reports webpage.
+For travel advisories and road closures due to flooding, visit the Alberta Motor Association website at:

 - Advisories & warnings - flood watches, advisories and warnings currently in effect in Alberta